CIS Baselines & Hardening: Practical Guide

 - Evidence-backed baselines improve customer trust, renewals, and audits.

-- Tooling is inconsistent across teams, sites, or business units.
+- When tooling is inconsistent across teams, sites, or business units.

-- Configuration exceptions have grown and ownership is unclear.
+- When configuration exceptions have grown and ownership is unclear.

-- Security work exists but outcomes are not predictable or defensible.
+- When security work exists but outcomes are not predictable or defensible.

 - Baseline standards are defined, owned, and versioned.